MetaMask/metamask-docs/snaps/how-to/troubleshoot.md

 ## Fix build and evaluation issues

-Because [Secure EcmaScript (SES)](../concepts/execution-environment.md) adds additional restrictions on the JavaScript runtime on top of strict mode, code that executes normally under strict mode might not under SES.
+Because [Secure ECMAScript (SES)](../concepts/execution-environment.md) adds additional restrictions on the JavaScript runtime on top of strict mode, code that executes normally under strict mode might not under SES.
 `mm-snap build` by default attempts to execute a snap in a stubbed SES environment.